Pranav1703/AniMangaTracker/README.md

 ## Ani-manga scraper

 Ani-manga Scraper is a desktop application designed to display trending and latest info about manga and anime.
 Built using the Wails framework in Go, this app leverages the Colly scraping framework to fetch data from popular manga and anime websites.
-Two to be specific. for latest manga info - https://ww1.mangafreak.me for trending manga info - https://mangareader.to/home for anime info - https://hianime.to/home
+Two to be specific.\n for latest manga info - https://ww1.mangafreak.me for trending manga info - https://mangareader.to/home for anime info - https://hianime.to/home